Generic selectors

 [CrossRef] [PubMed] [Google Scholar]

 7. , , , , eds.
-Catatonia: from Psychopathology to Neurobiology.
+Catatonia: From Psychopathology to Neurobiology.
 American Psychiatric Pub; .

 8. .
 What Catatonia can Tell Us About “Top-Down Modulation”: A Neuropsychiatric Hypothesis.
 Behavioral and Brain Sciences.
 2002;25:555-77.